 That was, until it got stolen.
-Which it usually did at some point or another.
-Which brings me to the point of this post.
+Which it always did.
+And brings me to the point of this post.

-I imagine the sting operations that could have happened to the downtown NYC black market for hot bicycles (it was known that you could go to 14th and Ave.
-A to scout for your stolen ride) had the technology backbone been in place and this nifty locator been around.
+I imagine the sting operations that might have happened on the downtown NYC black market for hot bicycles (it was known that you could go to 14th and Ave.
+A to scout for your stolen ride) had the technology backbone existed and this nifty locator been around.
 Kudos to the writers at Urban Daddy for writing up BikeSpike:

 “Imagine you’ve pulled over for a hamburger somewhere along the Beltline.
 Maybe a nice glass of iced tea.
 Then imagine you getting a notification on your phone that your bike is being tampered with.
 That’s when you run outside and yell, “Hey, rapscallion.
 That’s mine.”
 And if you’re too late: it’ll automatically track its whereabouts so you can follow it and alert the authorities.”

-After my messenger bike was pinched, (I arrived at the spot where my bike had been locked up to find only the broken U-lock [silly me] in place of where my steel framed Peugot 12 speed used to sit) I started working in the dispatch office at the messenger agency, mainly because I could type (and speak the King’s English with clients) so my daily death-defying adventures were behind me.
+After my messenger bike was pinched, (I arrived at the spot where my bike had been locked up to find only the broken U-lock [silly me] where my steel framed Peugot 12 speed had been tethered.
+I started working in the dispatch office at the messenger agency, mainly because I could type (and speak the King’s English with clients) so my daily death-defying adventures were behind me.

 I still love to ride and hit Critical Mass whenever my schedule allows.

 Be safe out there!